gportelli/pocket.gl/README.md

 Visit http://pocket.gl for the full documentation, examples and tutorials.
 ***

-Here are some examples of what you can do with pocket.gl:
+Here are some examples of what you can do with pocket.gl

 *Load meshes and define editable shader variables*